timborn/ATTiny48-Target-Board/readme.txt

 9. 5-8 can be summed up as 1) I upgraded versions of KiCad and KiKit and
    2) running kikit for paneling inside a Docker container is *way* more stable and faster for iterating until you get something you like.

+10. When I submitted my 1x3 panelized version (well inside the 100x100mm) they changed the price from $5 to $33.  $15 for USPS, so $20/5 boards vs $48/15 boards.